lmc5190/minerl/README.md

 ```
 - *On the client* run your VNC Client and connect to ServerIPAddress:5920
 - Type in the password you set (above we used TestVNC as the pw)
-- *In the container* Press CTRL+C to get back to the terminal directory and run your script!
+- *In the container* in the terminal running the VNC Client, start typing and you should see your directory.
+Now Run your script normally `python yourscript.py`.
 You should shortly see Minecraft rendering in your VNC Viewer :)